ayush-jadaun/MathsUsingPython/Readme.md

 # Electric Field Visualization Project

+## Personal Note

+I recently rediscovered these Python scripts while going through some old project folders.
+When I originally created them during my physics coursework, I wasn't familiar with Git version control, so they remained tucked away on my local drive.
+Now that I've learned how to use Git properly, I'm finally uploading them to share with others who might find them useful for visualizing electric fields and understanding electromagnetic theory concepts.

+Looking back at this code reminds me of my early programming journey and physics studies.
+While there are improvements I could make now, I'm preserving much of the original work as a reminder of my learning path.

+## Project Overview

 This project provides a collection of Python scripts to visualize electric fields and potentials in various configurations, with a focus on spherical charge distributions.
 The visualizations use 3D plots to represent electric field vectors and potential surfaces.

 ## Features